ycquah/vex-hugo/exampleSite/content/english/products/product-3.md

 button_link: "#"

 ---
 This model is another  line of automatic cradle produced by us.
-It incorporates automatic timer coun down features and speed control.
+It incorporates automatic timer count down features and speed control.